-The Malawi bloat is one of the biggest diseases that could affect the mbuna fish.
-This could arise from a poor-quality feed, excessive feeding or poor water conditions, though overeating is the common cause.
+Malawi bloat is one of the biggest diseases that could affect the mbuna fish.
+This could arise from a poor-quality feed, excessive feeding, or poor water conditions, though overeating is the common cause.

 This problem usually results in the death of the fish.
 Their necks and bellies become abnormally large.
 This is a huge sign to check for the Malawi Bloat.

 The mbuna cichlids can also be affected by most diseases that affect other freshwater fish.

 Hola!
 Myself William and I love aquarium fishes!
 I’m an Aquarium Keeper from the past 5+ years and here to let you know about your favorite fishes 😉 I hope you will enjoy my posts and share with like-minded fish keepers.